-1. All medical emergencies should be reported immediately to Public Safety ext.
-6320

-- 2. If the medical emergency is life threatening, then call 911 before dialing Public Safety.
-If available, have a second person call Public Safety while you are calling 911.
-If you are in doubt, call 911. - 3.
+- 1. All medical emergencies should be reported immediately to Public Safety ext.
+6320 - 2.
+If the medical emergency is life threatening, have a second person call 911 while you are calling Public Safety at ext.
+6320. - 3.
 If you call 911, be prepared to give your name; describe the nature and severity of the medical problem and the location of the victim.
-Try to answer all of the questions the dispatcher asks you and let him/her hang-up the phone first.
+Try to answer all of the questions the dispatcher asks you and let them hang-up the phone first.
 Do not move the victim.
 If you are certified in CPR and First Aid and able to help, then try to assist the victim until help arrives. - 4.
 Look for emergency medical identification such as bracelets on injured persons and try to keep the victim as comfortable as possible until emergency personnel arrive. - 5.
 If a medical problem is non-life threatening, call the Public Safety Department at ext.
 6320.
-If the victim can be safely moved then he/she will be escorted to the Health Services Office, MC-02.
+If the victim can be safely moved then they will be escorted to the Health Services Office, MC-02.
 If campus Public Safety personnel believe that a victim should not be moved or that emergency medical care is required immediately, then they will call 911.
 Please remember that the decision to call or not call 911 is not based on financial situation or insurance status.
 The focus is on assisting the ill or injured party. - 6.
 The school employs full time registered nurses.
-The nurse's office is in Health Services, MC-02 and the extension is 6375.
+The nurse's office is in Health Services, MC-02 and can be reached at ext.
+6375.